 Similar to the Leave No Trace principles, the Big Sur Pledge aims to reduce the environmental burden imposed by overtourism in the Big Sur region.
 Simple, common-sense actions that people can take when visiting the area that will have a positive long term effect and keep the area in good shape for future generations.

 Great example: one of the tenets of the pledge is “be vigilant and fire safe.”
-The Dolan fire destroyed nearly 150,000 acres, destroyed dozens of structures, injured several firefighters and killed hundreds of animals including 9 endangered California Condors.
-The Soberanes for a few years before had a similar impact and was started by an unauthorized campfire.
+The Dolan fire destroyed nearly 150,000 acres, destroyed dozens of structures, injured several firefighters and killed thousands of animals including 9 endangered California Condors.
+The Soberanes fire a few years before had a similar impact and was started by an unauthorized campfire.
 Had people been following the suggested rules, none of these hardships would have happened.

 If there is anything that this guide can’t help clarify, don’t hesitate to contact us and ask.
 We spend as much of our free time in Big Sur as we can scouting out new spots and there’s a good chance that if it’s not listed here, we can still help.
-We are adventure elopement & small wedding photographers by profession, so if you are thinking about Big Sur as a destination for your event, check out our main page and reach out!
+We are adventure elopement & small wedding photographers by profession, so if you are thinking about Big Sur as a destination for your event, check out our Big Sur Elopement Guide and reach out!
 If you like the images you’ve seen on this blog, many of them are available for sale on our fine art gallery page!

 There are lots of great organizations that work to keep the area pristine.
 Feel free to visit their websites and donate or maybe even consider volunteering.
 We are big fans of the Ventana Wilderness Alliance, Big Sur Fire and the Big Sur Land Trust.
 Enjoy your time in this unique place, we hope you leave with an appreciation for how beautiful the world can be.